MathisMARION/sm64-asm/README.md

 ## Custom Mechanics

+- `bonk_wallkick_wall`: A custom wall type that allows to wallkick even with a hard bonk (eg. from a dive).
+Note that this does not work with ceilings (collision ID `6`).
 - `double_jump`: Code for a midair double jump, and a crystal that gives you back your ability midair (Celeste style)
 - `firsty_wall`: A custom wall type that always gives a firsty when wallkicked,